kulaizki/neurotypical-vs-asd/README.md

 streamlit run app.py
 ```

 The application will automatically download and process the ABIDE dataset the first time it runs.
-This may take a few minutes depending on your internet connection.
+This may usually take a few minutes depending on your internet connection.

 ### Data Handling